reveretaz/sedadna.github.io/category/new-graduates.md

 </div>
 </div>
 <div class="section Scarlett">
 <p> <a href="https://www.researchgate.net/profile/Scarlett-Zetter">Scarlett Zetter</a> successfully defended her Ph.D. this autumn.
-Her <a href="https://doi.org/10.1177/09596836241307304">first paper</a> demonstrates that the vertical transhumance in the Eastern Alps has increased floristic diversity by opening new habitats.</p>
+Her <a href="https://doi.org/10.1177/09596836241307304">first paper</a> demonstrates that the vertical transhumance in the Eastern Alps has increased floristic diversity by opening new habitats within the subalpine vegetation belt.</p>
 <p>Scarlett is currently employed at University of Southampton, where she works as a postdoctoral researcher on the <a href="https://www.southampton.ac.uk/smmi/news/2025/02/the-ancient-ports-of-europe-a-novel-genetic-window-on-ancient-lives-portgen.page">PortGEN project</a>.</p>
 </div>